Real-Time Tool Wear Monitoring Eliminates Downtime and Cuts Tooling Costs by 50%

-TMAC calculates the power consumed over the duration of the cut to calculate wear.
+TMAC calculates the power consumed over the duration of the cut to calculate tool wear.
 As tools wear, TMAC is calculating this in real-time, and the measured wear is easily viewed by the shading of the monitored cut.
-If a tool reaches the wear percentage, TMAC finishes the cut and expires the tool.
+If a tool reaches the wear percentage (limit), TMAC finishes the cut and expires the tool.
 If a tool breaks, TMAC stops the machine and retracts the tooling before damage can occur.

 - 50% reduction in tooling costs

 - Eliminated damage and downtime from tool breakage

 TMAC Data Viewer – cuts are

 overlaid to show the new tool in cut

 shaded) worn tool previously expired